cscart/docs/en/user_guide/addons/call_requests/index.rst

 	**Examples:** +9 (999) 999 99 99, 99999999, 999 999 99, or +99-99-9999-9999.

 *	**Enable the "Buy now with one click" option** - If selected, a **Buy now with 1-click** button will be displayed on a product details page in the storefront.
+*   **Enable call requests for vendors** - If selected, vendors are able to process call requests.
 *	**Order status** - Status of the newly created order, when a customer sends a call request.